John Martin Kruk

 - Born February 9, 1961 in Charleston, WV USA

 John Kruk played 10 seasons in the majors, hitting .300 with a 133 OPS+.
-He was a three-time All-Star who twice finished in the top five in the league in batting average and had a .500 OBP in the 1993 World Series.
+He was a three-time All-Star who twice finished in the top five in the National League in batting average and had a .500 OBP in the 1993 World Series.

 John was signed as a 3rd round pick (secondary phase) in the 1981 amateur draft by the San Diego Padres and scout Hank Zacharias.
 He was successful during seven total seasons in the minors, hitting .325 during that time.
 He even pitched five innings in the minors in 1983, giving up no runs.